JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p2-traffic-signs/traffic-sign-classifier-project/README.md

 ![Graffitti](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p2-traffic-signs/traffic-sign-classifier-project/write-up/test-5.JPG)

-Here are the rest of the model's predictions.
+Below are the rest of the model's predictions.
 The layout goes like this:

 ```pyython
 --------------------------------------------------------